-Geert Jan Lensen (1921–2004) was born in Holland.
+Geert Jan Lensen (1921–2004) was born in the Netherlands.
 He began a degree in geology at Leiden University, but left after the Germans invaded in 1940.
 He escaped to England, where he joined the Royal Air Force and trained as a weather forecaster.
-After the war he worked in Indonesia, then emigrated to New Zealand with his wife and daughter in 1950.
+After the war he worked in the Dutch East Indies (Indonesia), then emigrated to New Zealand with his wife and daughter in 1950.
 He adapted enthusiastically to New Zealand life, and was henceforth known as Gerald.

 In the early 1970s there was a move to co-ordinate studies of present-day deformation of the New Zealand region.
 Lensen successfully built up an interdisciplinary group within the Geological Survey, and applied their work to issues of planning and public safety.

 Although he retired from the DSIR in 1981, Gerald Lensen remained interested in earth deformation issues relating to public safety.
 He was regarded by politicians as a gadfly because he protested about the siting of the Clyde Dam close to an active fault.
 Shortly before he died, his efforts led to a report by the parliamentary commissioner for the environment on the problems of developing land close to known active faults, and the subsequent development of planning guidelines.